gardener/machine-controller-manager/docs/faq.md

   - Long term: Please set more appropriate PDBs which allow disruption of at least one pod.
 - Expired cloud credentials can block the deletion of the machine from infrastructure.
 - Cloud provider can't delete the machine due to internal errors.
 Such situations are best debugged by using cloud provider specific CLI or cloud console.
+- A controller may intentionally suspend VM deletion by adding an annotation such as `suspend-instance-deletion.node.machine.sapcloud.io/my-reason: my-controller`.
+Check the `Machine`'s annotations and `.status.conditions` for `type: InstanceDeletionSuspended` with `status: "True"`; remove the suspension annotation once the controller's work is complete so MCM can continue deletion.

 ### My machine is not joining the cluster, why?